On this page are the first two chapters of WICKED AUTUMN. (You may also download a pdf version to print out the pages.)

 I hope you enjoy this introduction to Max Tudor and some of the villagers of Nether Monkslip.
-The second book in the series, A FATAL WINTER, will be available in 2012.
+The second book in the series is A FATAL WINTER.
+To date, there are seven books in the series.

 Wanda Batton-Smythe, head of the Women’s Institute of Nether Monkslip, liked to say she was not one to mince words.
 She might add that she was always one to call a spade a spade, and that what more people needed was simply to pull their socks up and get on with it.
 She was saying these things now—calling on all the resources in her cliché lineup, in fact—to a captive audience of approximately thirty-ﬁve women who, to a woman, were wishing themselves elsewhere than in the Village Hall, sitting on orange molded-plastic seats that might have been rejects from an ergonomics study, on an otherwise peaceful Saturday night in September.

 Reports of members present and apologies for absence received (Miss Pitchford had a head cold) had already been swiftly recorded.
 The women had stood to sing the traditional “Jerusalem,” if at a somewhat faster tempo than was customary.
 Still, they had reached this night a deep, throaty trill on “Bring me my chariot of ﬁre!”—for so many, a favorite line, unifying the straying or hesitant warblers into a mighty whole—before the eﬀort collapsed again at “I will not cease from mental ﬁght.”

 Finally, reports from the Flower Show and Guy Fawkes committees had been rushed through in unseemly haste, lest they detract from the main event: Wanda Batton-Smythe’s address to the troops.

 The men of the village, upholding a time-honored tradition in the division of labor, were of course safely ensconced amongst the gleaming brass and cheery glow of the nearby Hidden Fox pub.